goto-eof/minerva-europass/README.md

 Minerva Europass (alias IT Europass) allows, as you can understand, to generate your own Resume.
 The particularity of Minerva Europass is the automatic time calculation for each experience and the summary of technologies which you used.
 Currently, there is only one resume template.
+This is the back-end side.
 Here is a [demo.pdf](demo.pdf) file.
 See also the [client side application](https://github.com/goto-eof/minerva-europass-client).

 ## Technologies